-The Progress MS-28 cargo spacecraft, which has been at the International Space Station since August 2024, has completed its mission and was sunk in the Pacific Ocean.
+The Progress MS-28 cargo spacecraft, which had been at the International Space Station since August 2024, completed its mission and was deorbited in the Pacific Ocean.

-The ship was deorbited, entered the dense layers of the atmosphere and disintegrated.
-Unburned fragments of the structure fell in a non-navigable area of the southern Pacific Ocean.
+The ship was deorbited, entered the dense layers of the atmosphere, and disintegrated.
+Unburned fragments of the structure fell in a non-navigational area of the southern Pacific Ocean.

 During its six-month mission, Progress MS-28 performed ten station orbit corrections, including two maneuvers to avoid space debris.

-Earlier www1.ru reported that the Soyuz-2.1a rocket with the Progress MS-30 spacecraft was installed at the launch.
+Earlier, www1.ru reported that the Soyuz-2.1a rocket with the Progress MS-30 spacecraft had been installed at the launch site.

 Read related materials:

-Preparation continues: the rolling of the Progress MS-30 head fairing was carried out at Baikonur
+Preparation continues: the fairing of Progress MS-30 was rolled on at Baikonur

 Progress MS-30 sent for general assembly with the launch vehicle

-Roscosmos assembled the Soyuz-2.1a rocket to launch the Progress MS spacecraft to the ISS
+Roscosmos assembled the Soyuz-2.1a rocket to launch the Progress MS-30 spacecraft to the ISS